fanglingsu/vimb/keybindings.md

   may remove other content from there!

 [N]n
-: Search for Nnth next search result depending on current serach direction.
+: Search for Nth next search result depending on current search direction.

 [N]N
-: Search for Nnth previous search result depending on current serach direction.
+: Search for Nth previous search result depending on current search direction.

 ### zooming